python/typing_extensions/CONTRIBUTING.md

 - Install the built distributions locally and test (if you were using `tox`, you already tested the source distribution).

 - Run `twine upload dist/*`.
+Remember to use `__token__` as the username and pass your API token as the password.

+- Create a new GitHub release at https://github.com/python/typing_extensions/releases/new.
+  Details:
-- Tag the release.
-The tag should be just the version number, e.g. `4.1.1`.
+  - The tag should be just the version number, e.g. `4.1.1`.

-- `git push --tags`
+  - Copy the release notes from `CHANGELOG.md`.